1. Why get vaccinated?

 With any medicine, including vaccines, there is a chance of side effects.
 These are usually mild and go away on their own, but serious reactions are also possible.

-Most people who get HPV vaccine do not have any serious problems with it.
+Most people who get hepatitis A vaccine do not have any problems with it.

 Any medication can cause a severe allergic reaction.
 Such reactions from a vaccine are very rare, estimated at about 1 in a million doses, and would happen within a few minutes to a few hours after the vaccination.